nasa/osal/ut_assert/README.txt

 Functional Goals

-This approach allows developers to write self-verifying unit tests and the tools provide a framework that allow unit tests to be bundled into a single executional units.
-This aggregation allows comprehensive automated unit testing so as FSRL components are added and/or modfiied automated regression unit testing can be performed.
+This approach allows developers to write self-verifying unit tests and the tools provide a framework that allow unit tests to be bundled into single executable units.
+This aggregation allows comprehensive automated unit testing so as FSRL components are added and/or modified automated regression unit testing can be performed.

 Evolvability Goals